NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 >> - Notes follow no clear timeline
 >> - Notes mixed with scribbles
 >> - Unknown if errors in data and/or file names are/were corrected or not
->> - Unknown how notes relates to data
+>> - Unknown how notes relate to data
->> - Changes to files are not referenced to zip-file
+>> - Changes to files are not referenced in zip file
 >> - Notes indicate more information exists (email to supervisor)
->> - Notes raises questions on data quality
+>> - Notes raise questions about data quality
 >> - Lab notes are mixed with personal notes
 >> - Unknown what analysis pipeline was used
 >> - Etc...